aasmunkv/nam-shub-01/README.md

 ```
 pip3 install --user [module name]
 ```
-The command line argument--useris to avoid admin login for installation.
+The command line argument `--user` is to avoid admin login for installation.
 It is in this case a module for your use only and will not be available for the outside world.